 Accommodation: Hotel

-The countryside in Long Hai beach town
+The countryside of Long Hai beach town

 Accommodation: Hotel